-Przemysław Dąbrowski, Member of the Board in PZU / PZU Życie
+Przemysław Dąbrowski - PZU / PZU Życie Management Board Member

 Przemysław Dąbrowski graduated from Warsaw University, Information Technology Department and a Post-Graduate Management Course.
 He graduated from MBA studies at the University of Illinois and from the Warsaw-Illinois Executive MBA program.
 He has vast experience in financial management services for the insurance sector, in managing financial investments and large financial transactions.
 He has knowledge and experience in accounting, tax and actuarial issues.
 He started his professional career in 1993.
 From 1993 to 1998 he worked at Whirlpool Polska Sp. z o.o. as an analyst and financial controller.
 In 1998-2000 he was the Treasurer at AIG Poland.
 In the years 2000-2001 he was the Financial Director and a Member of the Management Board of Creative Team SA (the Elektrim Group).
 From 2001 to 2006 he was the Planning and Controlling Director at PZU SA.
 In 2006-2008 he worked at AT Kearney and Accenture as a Manager and a Senior Manager.
 From October 2008 to March 2009 he held the function of the Director - Financial Division Deputy Head in the Head office of PZU and PZU Życie.
-From November 2008 to February 2009 he was the Planning and Controlling Director in the Head office of PZU and PZU Zycie and in March 2009 he was appointed the Information Management Director in the Head office of PZU and PZU Życie.
+From November 2008 to February 2009 he was the Planning and Controlling Director in the Head office of PZU and PZU Życie and in March 2009 he was appointed the Information Management Director in the Head office of PZU and PZU Życie.
 He has been a Member of the Management Board of PZU Życie since January 2010.
 He has held the position of a Member of the Management Board of PZU since December 2010.
-Przemysław Dąbrowski is in charge of the Financial Division.
+Przemysław Dabrowski is in charge of the Financial Division.

-Rafał Grodzicki - Member of the Board of PZU Życie, Director in PZU Group
+Rafał Grodzicki - PZU Życie Management Board Member, PZU Group Director

 Rafał Grodzicki graduated from Warsaw School of Economics.
 He has extensive management experience in the banking and insurance sector gained in numerous Polish and foreign institutions.
 He joined the PZU Group in February 2004 holding the following positions: Director of the SME Insurance Office, Coordinating Director in charge of Agency Network Development and Managing Director in charge of Insurance Products - Head of the Mass Client Function.
 He has been in the Management Board of PZU Życie since 2008.
 He became a Director of the PZU Group in February 2010.
-He manages the Operational Function (Contact Centers and Operation Centers).
+He manages the Operations Division (Contact Centers and Operation Centers).

-Przemysław Henschke - Member of the Board of PZU Życie, Director in PZU Group
+Przemysław Henschke - PZU Życie Management Board Member, PZU Group Director